I have never seen a production so full and rich staged in such a small arena.

 But this is not to take away from the genius work done by Obisesan to adapt this epic novel of great length into a play script no longer than an hour and a half.
-It takes great skill to distill the essence of a story from the vast and broad landscapes of a novel such as this, and Gbolahan rose to the challenge exceptionally.
+It takes great skill to distill the essence of a story from the vast and broad landscapes of a novel such as this, and he rose to the challenge exceptionally.
 What we saw was a fully articulated arc in itself.

-The story starts at the end, with Obembe (Valentine Olukoga) returning home to a cold but deserved welcome from his younger brother Ben (Michael Ajao).
+The story begins at the end, with Obembe (Valentine Olukoga) returning home to a cold but deserved welcome from his younger brother Ben (Michael Ajao).
 As the tale unfolds, we are taken on a journey of brotherhood, vengeance, fate and the dangerous, almost potion-like recipe of toxic masculinity that is too often the tragic flaw of the black man.

 The direction was unlike anything I have ever witnessed.
-Jack McNamara definitely knew what he wanted and worked beautifully and symphonically in tandem with the set design, sound, and lighting to effortlessly create the ability to shift the mood and tone of the piece from funny, to silly, to heartbreaking to sinister, without missing a beat.
+McNamara definitely knew what he wanted and worked beautifully and symphonically in tandem with the set design, sound, and lighting to effortlessly create the ability to shift the mood and tone of the piece from funny, to silly, to heartbreaking to sinister, without missing a beat.

 The physical direction and storytelling were also standout.
-The actors portray so much with their bodies from the eerie effect of nightmares to becoming a literal caught fish being reeled in on the river bank
+The actors portrayed so much with their bodies from the eerie effect of nightmares to becoming a literal caught fish being reeled in on the river bank

 Nothing was left to chance, no stone left unturned in this production.
 Put it this way, you will have missed out on a pivotal experience in life if you do not see this show.
 I’m hoping it will get another run.